 Scalp micro-pigmentation deposits pigment into parts of your scalp with limited hair growth.
 It creates an appearance of tiny hair follicles that help thicken and restore the look of fuller hair.
 So, micro-pigmentation is essentially a tattoo on your scalp to hide balding.

-Stage 6: Visible scalp & enlarged bald patches
+Male Pattern Balding Stage 6: Visible scalp & enlarged bald patches

-By this stage of male pattern baldness, one has large bald patches.
+By this stage of male pattern hair loss, one has large bald patches.

-Stage 7: Hairline receded to the crown & very little thin hair
+Male Pattern Balding Stage 7: Hairline receded to the crown & very little thin hair

 If you have reached stage 7 of the Norwood Hamilton Scale, you know that this means that you have lost most of your hair.
-Your hairline has receded to the crown and the very little hair remaining on the sides is too thin.
+Your hairline has receded to the crown, and the very little hair remaining on the sides is too thin.

 Since hair loss is so severe right now, embracing it could be a good idea.
 You could wear toupees, fedoras and sun hats.
 Alternatively, you could opt for scalp reduction and micro-pigmentation to cover your male pattern baldness.

-Start acting on male pattern baldness as soon as possible
+Start acting on male pattern baldness NOW.

 It's best to prevent and postpone male pattern baldness by seeking treatment rather than turning a blind eye towards it.